austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Deleted batchelor code, created hn-scrape-bot, and created mysql schema with workbench

 **Thoughts**: This google geocode query limit issue caused me to rethink this project, and I think I came up with a better plan.
 I have a separate node file that scrapes hacker news who's hiring every hour or so, parses it, and then saves it to a mysql db.
 The full stack web app never scrapes hn.
 Rather, it always gets data from the database.
 This will take a bit longer, but is definitely the better option.
 Workbench is interesting...who knew there was so much to a database application (hopefully no db admins are reading this).
 Next step is populating the db with my node bot, then hosting the db online.

+### Day 208: December 22, 2017

+**Today's Progress**: hn-scrape-bot writes to mysql db hosted on AWS, hn-scrape-bot hosted on heroku scheduled to run every hour

+**Thoughts**: I made a lot of progress today, but I still have a bit to go.
+I need to make sure that hn-scraper-bot actually runs every hour and that it runs correctly.
+Then I need to change jobSort() to read data from the AWS db.
+It takes a lot of effort to learn new tech; it's one of those things that is really easy to procrastinate.
+But once you get going you realize that it isn't that different from anything else you've done, and you just work your way through it.
+I learned mysql, aws, and workbench today.
+It doesn't seem like much, but it definitely wasn't easy to start the learning process.
+It did help that I read a success post this morning which brought out the competitive streak in me.
+After reading all these success posts, I need to convince myself that I'm learning/moving faster or I need to speed up.
+This was one of those that made me speed up.